ChanWenLe/Plant-Co.Sales-Performance/README.md

 The analysis is based on 3 datasets which combined into one:

 1. Messages Dataset:
-Total Sales YTD:
+Total Sales YTD: Total Sales Year To Date <br>
-Sales Diff:
+Sales Diff: The difference in sales between the current year and the previous year<br>
-Total PYTD Sales:
+Total PYTD Sales: Total Sales for Past Year to Date<br>
-Avg Profit Margin:
+Avg Profit Margin: Average profit margin including all types of product categories<br>
-% of Total Quantity Sold by Product:
+% of Total Quantity Sold by Product: The proportion of each product sold in the selected year<br>
-Quantity Sold:
+Quantity Sold: The total quantity of products sold across different countries<br>
-Unit Price (USD):
+Unit Price (USD): The average unit price sold given each country has a different markup <br>
-Profit Margin:
+Profit Margin: The average profit margin of each product <br>
-Date: Date of message pushed live
-Category: Type of message (Product, Campaign, Promo) Total Recipient: Number of followers who received the message Open Count: Number of recipients who opened the message
-Clickthrough: Number of recipients who clicked on the image or link Content Format: Executed content type (Static, Carousel, Video, Text Bubble)

 ### Data Insights